 To cite this work, please use the following reference:

-Merkel, S. (2015).
+Merkel, S. (2015, July 19).
 Performance based micro-Scholarships: Rewarding student achievement in real time.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge-base/performance-based-micro-scholarships-rewarding-student-achievement-in-real-time/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge-base/performance-based-micro-scholarships-rewarding-student-achievement-in-real-time/